GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 #.
 Enable image replication.
 For raster images (not EPS) you may optionally append **+n**\ *nx*\ [/*ny*]
    to indicate that you want the source image to be replicated that many times in the two directions, resulting in a tiling of the map using the selected image.
-This may be useful in conjunction with an active clip path set by :doc:`psclip`.
+This may be useful in conjunction with an active clip path set by :doc:`clip`.

 .. figure:: /_images/GMT_images.*
    :width: 500 px